Resocio/resoc/packages/cli-itdk/README.md

 Generate personalized, content-rich, branded images for social media and other purposes:

-- *You* create an image template using HTML and CSS, *once for all*
+- You create an image template using HTML and CSS, *once for all*
-- *Resoc* generates *thousands* of images based on this template
+- Resoc generates *thousands* of images based on this template

-## Instant tutorial
+## Quick start

-    cd my-new-resoc-template
-    npx itdk init
+    npx itdk init my-new-resoc-template
     # ... and follow the white rabbit

 ## Features